 • Identifying and communicating the Committee's vision of its purpose - The Committee produces an annual Corporate Business Plan which sets out the organisation's priorities for the year.
 This is informed by on-going liaison with key borough stakeholders and specifically by a programme of meetings between the Chair and all Executive portfolio holders.
 The Corporate Business Plan is submitted to the Leaders' Committee.
-There are a number of ways in which the Committee communicates with relevant stakeholders which include member briefings, committee and forum-other meetings and events such as the London Councils' Summit.
+There are a number of ways in which the

+Committee communicates with relevant stakeholders which include member briefings, committee and other meetings and events such as the London Councils' Summit.

 - Reviewing the Committee's vision The Committee produces an Annual Review at the end of each financial year.
 The review provides a summary of the key activities over the last year and highlights the key achievements. - Measuring the quality of services Data collected during the year feeds into the production of a key achievements report at the year end.
 London Councils Corporate Management Board (CMB), the London Councils Executive and the Grants and Transport and Environment Committees receive regular financial management reports that monitor actual income and expenditure trends against approved budgets.
 London Councils operates a complaints procedure which provides an opportunity to put things right if an error is made and assists in the search to improve the quality of services to member authorities and to Londoners.
 There are also a number of internal management mechanisms, such as 1:1 review meetings and a fully embedded performance appraisal framework which monitor on-going progress against objectives. - Defining and documenting roles and responsibilities The London Councils Agreement sets out the main functions and obligations of London Councils and its member authorities.
 The Agreement includes the standing orders and financial regulations which provide details of the delegation arrangements in place.
-There is a scheme of delegation in place which was Last reviewed_updated and approved by the Leaders' Committee at their_its Annual General Meeting on 114 June 20143.
+There is a scheme of delegation in place which was last reviewed, updated and approved by the Leaders' Committee at its Annual General Meeting on 11 June 2013.
 There is an established protocol which provides guidance on the working relationships between elected members and officers.
-Additional information on the roles and responsibilities of London Councils Executive, Leaders, Grants and TEC Committees Leaders' Committee, Executive, Grants Committee and Transport and Environment Committee are documented in their individual Terms of Reference.
+Additional information on the roles and responsibilities of London Councils Leaders' Committee, Executive, Grants Committee and Transport and Environment Committee are documented in their individual Terms of Reference.
 All London Councils officers are issued with a job description which confirms their duties within the organisation. - Developing, communicating and embedding codes of conduct All London Councils Staff have been made aware of the staff handbook which is located on the intranet site.
-The staff handbook sign posts staff to London Councils policies and procedures which are on the intranet, specifically mentioning financial regulations and the code of conduct.
+The staff handbook sign posts staff to London Councils policies and procedures which are on the intranet.
 All staff are encouraged to refer to the intranet when they require guidance on London Councils policies and procedures.
-Reference to Tthe staff handbook is also included in the induction training of all new staff joining London Councils with their attention specifically drawn to the financial regulations, the code of conduct, data protection and London Councils whistle blowing policy. - Reviewing the effectiveness of the Committee's decision-making framework - The standing orders and financial regulations are included within the London Councils Agreement.
-The standing orders were last reviewed in June 2011 and the changes were approved by Leaders' Committee on 19 October
+Reference to the staff handbook is also included in the induction training of all new staff joining London Councils with their attention specifically drawn to the financial regulations, the code of conduct, data protection and London Councils whistle blowing policy. - Reviewing the effectiveness of the Committee's decision-making framework - The standing orders and financial regulations are included within the London Councils Agreement.
+The standing orders were last reviewed and the changes approved by Leaders' Committee on 19 October 2012.

-2012.
 The financial regulations were reviewed and the changes approved by the Executive in February 2009.
-Minutes of Committee meetings are posted on London Councils internetweb-site and provide an official record of decisions made.
+Minutes of Committee meetings are posted on London Councils website and provide an official record of decisions made.